Manuscript page

 Physical description

-Page from a Kalpasutra manuscript, showing the Birth of Mahavira: the Rani Trishala reclines on a couch with the infant on her right arm.
+Painting, opaque watercolour and gold on paper, Kalpasutra page, showing the Birth of Mahavira: the Rani Trishala reclines on a couch with the infant on her right arm.
 Behind to the right is a female chauri-bearer.
 The illustration is on the left and the figures and architecture are painted in gold, blue and black on a dark red background.
 On the right side of the page is the text, which is in gold Nandinagari characters on a blue rectangular ground with red edgings.
 There is a narrow strip of text immediately to the right of the illustration, also on a blue ground.
 There is a single red medallion in the centre of the page.

 On the reverse is text only.
 This is contained within a blue square and a blue rectangle, each with red edgings.
 It carries the folio number 33.
 There are three red medallions, on the left and right and in the centre.